 The Master of Healthcare Administration (MHA) has been developed to meet the call for fundamental changes in the healthcare delivery system.
 The MHA will be delivered in an all- online format to meet the needs of working professionals with varying shift schedules.
 Advising and technical support will be available to students virtually.
-Employment of medical and health care managers and administrators is projected to grow 23% from 2012 to 2022, faster than the average for all occupations.
+According to the Bureau of Labor Statistics (BLS), employment in the field of health care management is projected to grow 28% from 2021 to 2031.
 Virginia employment data shows employer demand has increased 115% for these types of positions, most notably in the area of quality and patient safety.